daniel-m-campos/grid-mapper/README.md

-# SLAM Binary Bayes Filter
+# Grid Mapper

-A small example of using a Binary Bayes Filter for SLAM
+A small example of using a Binary Bayes Filter for mapping an occupied grid.

 ## Example